ezsystems/commerce-documentation/docs/api/helper_services/mailhelperservice.md

 # MailHelperService

-The `MailHelperService `is used to create, render and send various kind of e-mails for eZ Commerce.
+`MailHelperService` is used to create, render and send emails from eZ Commerce.

 ## Interface and implementations